Beit Warszawa Synagogue: Leadership

-Beit Warszawa Synagogue today

 Attendance

 Beit Warszawa Synagogue has an attendance of around forty to eighty people on most Friday nights.
 Attendance on Saturday mornings is well above the minyan.
-On important occasions such as Passover or Rosh Ha Shana the synagogue is full.
+On occasions such as Passover or Rosh Hashana, the synagogue is full.
 There are regular courses in Hebrew and Judaism as well as cultural events such as lectures and films.
 The people who belong to this synagogue are often people of Jewish descent who were raised as Christians and did not know that they were Jewish, as well as American Jews living in or visiting Poland and growing numbers of Israelis with Polish roots.
 Increasingly the five medical schools teaching in English at Polish universities have attracted Jewish students, who have attend services at Beit Warszawa.
 There are also converts without known “Jewish roots” and Israeli families who have joined the community.

 Youth activities

-Sunday School, Day Camp and now, Summer Camp, the youth of Polish Jewry have a growing system of formal and informal education.
+Sunday School, Day Camp and Summer Camp, the youth of Polish Jewry have a growing system of formal and informal education.
 During the summer there is a day camp that celebrates Jewish holidays especially the weekly Shabbat with the baking of Hallah.
 Naturally, there are the visits to the swimming pools and museums.

-This summer, the youth movements of Progressive Judaism in Poland and Germany, Beit Polska and Netzer, are joining together for a two-week overnight camp.
-This will be the first meeting of Jewish young people from the Progressive (Reform) movement since 1927.
+This summer, the youth movements of Progressive Judaism in Poland and Germany, Beit Polska and Netzer, joined for a two-week overnight camp.
+This was the first meeting of Jewish young people from the Reform movement since 1927.